bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

         )
 ```

-The forward loop of the model is as simple as passing the inputs to the model and returning the output:
+The forward method of the model is as simple as passing the inputs to the model and returning the output:

 ```python
 class AnimalModel(LightningModule):